Gene or region: MITF or PAX3

 Affected Breeds: many, see below

-Splashed white overo is a white spotting pattern characterized by extended white markings on the legs, face, and sometimes tail/belly, sometimes described as a horse that was dipped in paint.
-Splashed white horses often have blue or partially blue eyes, and are sometimes deaf.
-Splashed white 1 (SW1) is inherited as an incomplete dominant trait, whereas the other three known splashed whites (SW2, SW3, SW4) are completely dominant.
+Splashed white overo is a white spotting pattern characterized by extended white markings on the legs, face, and often tail/belly, sometimes described as a horse that was dipped in paint.
+Splashed white horses often have blue or partially blue eyes, and can be deaf (dependent upon the variant and the placement).
+Splashed white 1 (SW1) is inherited as an incomplete dominant trait, whereas the other six known splashed whites (SW2, SW3, SW4, SW5, SW6, SW7) are completely dominant.
 This signifies that horses that are heterozygous for splashed white 1 (SW1/N) will have less white than horses that are homozygous (SW1/SW1).
-Many SW1/N horses have fairly low/”normal” markings, though sometimes with blue or partially blue eyes.
-On the other hand, horses heterozygous for the other variants (SW2/N, SW3/N, or SW4/N) generally display the typical splashed white pattern.
-The original research did not find any homozygous horses for these three variants.
+Many SW1/N horses have fairly low/”normal” markings, often with blue or partially blue eyes.
+On the other hand, horses heterozygous for the other variants (SW2/N, SW3/N, SW4/N, SW5/N, SW6/N, SW7/N) generally display the typical splashed white pattern.
+Homozygous horses for SW2 are rare, and none have been identified for SW3 through SW7.

 Because splashed white variants are found in two separate genes, horses can have more than two splashed white alleles.
 Except in rare cases, horses can have one or two copies of SW1 or SW3, and one or two copies of SW2 or SW4.
 The original splashed white paper noted that horses with both SW1 and SW2 had larger white markings than horses with only SW1 or SW2.
 One horse was homozygous for SW1 and heterozygous for SW2 (variants of different genes, thus genotype SW1/SW1 SW2/N) and was born completely white and deaf.
 They also observed one horse with both SW1 and SW3 (both variants of MITF, thus genotype SW1/SW3) that was completely white as well.